maevadevs/Go-Developer-Foundation/02-Cards/readme.md

 #### Iteration over infinite sets

-- In Go, there is no `while` keyword
+- In Go, there is no `while` keyword for doing iterations over infinite sets
 - Instead, `for` can also be used in a `while`-like style for iterating over infinite sets of elements

 ```go